CPK Insurance

 Commercial Auto Insurance in Connecticut

-If your business vehicles spend time on I-95, Route 9, I-84, or the Merritt Parkway, commercial auto insurance in Connecticut is built around more than just a policy form—it has to fit how you actually move people, tools, and inventory across Hartford, New Haven, Stamford, Bridgeport, and the shoreline.
-Connecticut’s commercial auto market sits above the national average, with a premium index of 122 and a monthly range that can vary widely by vehicle and risk profile, so the details matter before you request a quote.
+If your business vehicles spend time on I-95, Route 9, I-84, or the Merritt Parkway, commercial auto insurance in Connecticut is built around more than just a policy form, it has to fit how you actually move people, tools, and inventory across Hartford, New Haven, Stamford, Bridgeport, and the shoreline.
+Connecticut’s commercial auto market sits above the national average, and monthly cost can vary widely by vehicle and risk profile, so the details matter before you request a quote.
 The state also has a dense insurance market with 520 active insurers, which gives buyers room to compare terms, endorsements, and service models.
-Because Connecticut requires commercial vehicles to carry minimum liability of $25,000/$50,000/$25,000 and all commercial vehicles must be registered with the Connecticut DMV, the first decision is not just price—it is whether your company car, van, truck, or fleet has the right structure for business use.
+Because Connecticut requires commercial vehicles to carry minimum liability coverage and all commercial vehicles must be registered with the Connecticut DMV, the first decision is not just price, it is whether your company car, van, truck, or fleet has the right structure for business use.
 Weather, traffic, and accident patterns also shape how this coverage behaves here, especially for businesses that operate near coastal counties, winter routes, or high-mileage delivery corridors.

 What Commercial Auto Insurance Covers